rafashaalfiandi/XSSentinel/README.md

 ## Overview

-XSSentinel helps testers review reflected XSS, DOM XSS risk, and API responses that reflect input.
-It is designed for authorized security testing and gives readable evidence so findings are easier to confirm manually.
+XSSentinel is a Python-based command-line XSS scanner that helps security testers find and triage reflected cross-site scripting, DOM XSS risk, and API responses that reflect input.
+It fuzzes URL and form parameters, analyzes reflection contexts, and uses Chromium or Playwright to verify browser-side execution when available.

 XSSentinel does not mark every reflection as confirmed XSS.
 It separates confirmed browser execution from lower-confidence reflection, API, and risk signals.

+The project is built for readable terminal workflows: start with one URL, inspect the evidence, reproduce the result manually, and report only authorized findings.

 ## Features